Prathamwate/Music/Music/README.md

 ### Data Flow
 * Controller :
-  * In this Application am used three 2 controller
+  * In this Application am used 2 controller
     * UserController
     * AdminController

 * Service
-  * In this Application am used three 3 Service
+  * In this Application am used 3 Service
     * UserSerivce
     * AdminsService
     * MusicService

 * Repository
-  * In this Application am used three 4 Repository
+  * In this Application am used 4 Repository
     * IMusicUserRepository
     * IAdminMusicRepository
     * IUserStatusRepository